Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 These details can help you determine if the car is worth the cost.
 If you don’t like something on the report, you can walk away from the sale or negotiate a lower price.

-Some dealerships will offer a vehicle history report to potential buyers free of charge.
-If the dealer doesn’t offer the report or you’re buying privately, consider spending the extra $25 to $40 to get a report.4 It may stop you from making a bad deal.
+Some dealerships will offer a comprehensive free Carfax report to potential buyers.
+If the dealer doesn’t offer the report or you’re buying privately, consider spending the extra $45 to $100 to get a report.⁴ It may stop you from making a bad deal.

 Certified pre-owned (CPO) cars are more expensive than other used cars, but they’re worth the cost for some drivers.

-In addition, buyers usually receive a vehicle history report for free, and CPO vehicles come with a limited warranty.
+In addition, buyers generally receive a vehicle history report for free, and CPO vehicles come with a limited warranty.

 The point of CPO is to instill more confidence that a used car is in good condition and might have fewer mechanical issues.